NicoPallavicini-eng/Ingegneria-Del-Software-2025/README.md

 - [Luca Papiro](https://github.com/hash-cartographer)
 ## Implementation of Galaxy Trucker
 ### Project specification
-Galaxy Trucker is a board game which stands for the final test of "Software Engineering", a BSc course of PoliMi CompSci.
+Galaxy Trucker is a board game which stands for the Final Test of the Software Engineering BSc course of PoliMi CompSci
 ### Implemented Functionalities
 |       Functionalities        | Status |
 |:----------------------------:|:------:|